lineality/NLP_Curriculum_Notes/README.md

 - wolf, wolves
 - be, are, was, were, is,

 In some languages (such as japanese) there is a 'dictionary form' separate from the gazillion other forms based on that.
-But in languages like english, there is no 'dictionary form,' so this was created for this purpose and called a lema.
+But in languages such as English, there is no 'dictionary form,' so this was created for this purpose and called a lema.

 The problem with 'stems' is that often clipping the end off a word will not give you the same 'root-step'